jimisor/isor.co.uk/log.md

 This is a high level log of the technical work I've completed.
 Most recent first back to ~2021.

+- Ported a legacy application from a Windows Service to Azure Webjob.
+With new config management, scheduling, and logging.
+Built and released via Azure Devops pipeline.

 - Implemented team code review and automated build, test, release and deploy of existing software using Azure Devops.